david-noa/flex-notification-forwarding/README.md

 > *Disclaimer: this extension is for educational purposes and provided as-is.
 By using this extension you assume all responsibility for any chats missed or affected metrics.
 Understand that in its current state, this extension is loaded locally and, therefore, any information entered and stored in the extension is not secure.
 No PII is handled with this utility, however, know that customer account usernames will be forwarded to the messaging integrations you enable.*

 ## Download the Extension
-Download the latest build of the extension here and store the included folders in any directory on your local machine
+Download the latest build of the extension from this GitHub page using the '**<> Code**' drop-down menu at the top and selecting 'Download as ZIP'.
+Extract the files in this ZIP into any directory on your local machine (*e.g. 'Documents'*).

 ## Load the unpacked Extension
 To load an unpacked extension in [developer mode](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked):